Nam-Duong427/Substitution-Cipher/README.md

  - Encryption and decryption must have the same key to work.

 How to use ?
- - You can create new project on your IDE and paste the code
+ - You can create new project on your IDE and paste the code.
  - Enjoy!